jwcasement/libsbmlwrapper/README.md

 A wrapper for SWIG generated R bindings for libSBML.

-libsbmlwrapper enables SBML documents to be viewed and edited within R.
+The package enables SBML documents to be viewed and edited within R.

 libsbmlwrapper can be installed from from github using the devtools package:
 ```r